 SISS is working to help support art education programs such as the Artists in Residence series at the University of Maine in Orono, a program initiated by the Littlefield Gallery of Winter Harbor in 2014.

-This program puts professional artist into the university sculpture studio to work alongside the students while sharing ideas, techniques and enthusiasm and giving students a glimpse of the vigor and rewards of a life in the arts.
+The UMaine program puts professional artist into the University sculpture studio to work alongside the students while sharing ideas, techniques and enthusiasm and giving students a glimpse of the vigor and rewards of a life in the arts.

-SISS is putting the proceeds of the gift of the Don Meserve sculpture collection sales towards this project.
+SISS has allocated the proceeds of the gift of the Don Meserve sculpture collection sales towards projects such as this one.
 Don’s history as a teacher and mentor make this a perfect match while it also adds to the ideals SISS has contributed to the arts in Maine.

 The University of Maine Alumni Foundation published in UMaine Today’s Summer edition, an article on their Artist in Residency program.
 The online version of the article titled “Great Works: Artist-in-residence program brings sculptors to campus” can be read at the UMaine Today website.

 Working with Maine Schools

 Thanks to a grant from the Quimby Family Foundation, SISS has conducted a number of workshops for teachers to promote the use of the Sculpture Trail across the Curriculum.
 From geology to physics and math, the sculpture trail can be a backdrop for interdisciplinary explorations.

 Since 2007 over two dozen schools have visited the Symposium, watching as artists carved out their sculptures.
 Bring your students on a short tour of the trail.
 To ask for a guide for your organization’s tour or visit, please contact us.

 Looking for ideas to bring the trail to your students?
 Over the years we have archived a number of fantastic projects that teachers have come up with, to give the students ways to connect with this artwork.